Derick1530/personal-website/content/what-is-a-problem.md

 So far my definition appears to be valid because it has been possible to derive all 7 components from the problem I analyzed.

-With that said, I still have a lot more analysis to do, and I look forward to the ideas that will take shape as I deepen my research.
+With that said, I still have a lot more analysis to do, but I look forward to the ideas that will take shape as I deepen my research.